Important message: The Mississippi Children’s Museum is temporarily closed to the public in response to COVID-19.More Information.

 Using the museum’s Literacy Gardenas a backdrop, teachers will experience an outdoor classroom and learn methods to bring the outdoors into their classroom.
 It will provide adaptable, cross-curricular and inquiry-based activities for teaching students about nature and conservation.
 Lessons will use science, literacy and mathematics to inspire a student’s imagination and utilize both creativity and critical thinking skills.

 The Power of Nonfiction explores inquiry-based lesson planning through the context of nonfiction literature.
 You will learn adaptable lesson ideas that promote the use of nonfiction for cross-curricular instruction, using creativity and critical thinking skills.

-During this workshop, you will explore mathematics concepts, including geometry, arithmetic and algebra, and discover how they are applied in everyday life.
-This workshop brings math to life while providing affordable, adaptable resources for your classroom.
+During this workshop, you will explore mathematics concepts and new ways to introduce them in the classroom.
+This workshop brings math to life while providing affordable and adaptable resources for your classroom.
 You will be given tools to help you implement inquiry-based lesson plans with your students.
 This professional development workshop will make you mad about math!

 Mississippi is home to many “firsts.”
 Mississippi Milestones will look at events which are tied to Mississippi and investigate the impact they have had on our nation and the world in regards to economy, industry, science, social issues and more.

 Explore the importance of auditory learning, learn teaching tactics for expressive teaching and use literature for cross-curricular instruction.
 This workshop uses visual and performing arts, and inexpensive technology to teach standards-based story elements to students.

 Making a Makerspace in your Classroom is a hands-on workshop that will address how teachers can promote inquiry-based learning by proving a makerspace in their classroom.
 We will explore guidelines for making a makerspace and how to create one on a limited budget.
 Educators will also go through a makerspace activity using the design cycle and prompt cards.